 I apologize if talking about infections and diseases bummed you out, but it’s important to understand that sex, even when it involves sex toys, is not without its risks.

 Nor does it mean you have to lock yourself in a germ-free box to keep the microbial wolves at bay.

 The key is to balance your right to be sexually fulfilled against the responsibility you have to yourself and others.

 Good news, it ain’t that tough.
-And it all starts by reading articles like this as part of your ongoing sexual education—as is studying Lovense’s well-written materials on the cleaning and maintenance of their products.
+And it all starts by reading articles like this as part of your ongoing sexual education—as is studying Lovense’s well-written manuals and user guides on the cleaning and maintenance of their products.

 Coupled with a willingness to stick to a regular routine, where after copious amounts of gloriously arousing fun with whatever toy you’ve chosen, you immediately stick it under a stream of warm (not hot) water, apply a moderate squirt of antibacterial soap or sextoy cleaner, give it a good scrub, rinse it off, dry it with a lint-free cloth, put it into a sealable plastic bag and store it someplace cool and dry.

 Albeit this is Lovense’s recommendation.
 So, again, check your toy’s manual before you do anything.